 Brimbank City Council is working on major projects with the state government relating to the Sunshine Town Centre and surrounds.
-Plans are being developed to deliver new infrastructure to the western Melbourne region and to facilitate new investment in jobs and housing supply.
-The projects include:
+Plans are being developed to deliver new infrastructure to

 - Melbourne Airport Rail Link (MARL) project; - Sunshine Health, Wellbeing and Education Precinct (SHWEP); and - The Sunshine Super Hub (a large economic development and urban renewal precinct).